-During the year ended December 31, 2014, the Company entered into a Stock Purchase Agreement with certain investors (Note 8) whereby the Company issued 190 warrants to purchase further common stock of the Company for up to two years at \$1,250 per share.
+During the year ended December 31, 2014, the Company entered into a Stock Purchase Agreement with certain investors (Note 7) whereby the Company issued 190 warrants to purchase further common stock of the Company for up to two years at \$1,250 per share.
+The warrants expired in January 2016.